c-kruse/vanflow-specification/README.md

 FLOW to PROCESS linkages are formed by correlating the IP addresses in SOURCE_HOST and DESTINATION_HOST to the IP addresses (and possibly ports) of the PROCESS records.

-COUNTERFLOW linkages are provided in only one direction by the event sources.
-The connector-side flow contains a counterflow link to the listener-side flow.
-The collector should add in the opposite-direction counterflow link for the listener-side flow record.
-This causes the flow records to mutually reference each other as counterflows.

 [amqp]: http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-complete-v1.0-os.pdf